This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Before starting a weight loss plan, the first question you should ask yourself is:

-Am I doing this simply to lower the number on the scale, or to find myself attractive in the mirror with a nice figure, no excess fat, but a bit of muscle ?
+Am I doing this simply to lower the number on the scale or to find myself attractive in front of the mirror with a nice silhouette, without excess fat, but with a little muscle ?

-In many cases, a person's problem is not so much weight, but the figure, tone or simply the quality of the skin.
-It is possible to have beautiful curves or a defined silhouette without losing weight .
+In many cases, a person's problem is not so much weight, but rather figure, tone or simply the quality of the skin.
+It is possible to have beautiful curves or a defined silhouette without needing to lose weight .

-Of course, if your excess weight is significant, you need to take steps to preserve your health and protect yourself from the harmful effects of being overweight and obese.
+Of course, if your excess weight is significant, you need to take steps to preserve your health and protect yourself from the harmful effects of overweight and obesity.

 What is body weight?

-Therefore, when we see the weight on the scale, it is impossible with the naked eye to know how the weight is distributed in the different parts that compose you.
+Therefore, when we see the weight on the scale, it is impossible at first glance to know how the weight is distributed in the different parts that make up you.

 Body composition is the ratio of the percentage of fat and lean mass in the human body.

-To find out what your BMI (body mass index) is, you can consult this digital calculator created by the Department of Health and Human Services of the US Government .
+To find out your BMI (body mass index) you can consult this digital calculator created by the Department of Health and Human Services of the US Government .

 Now to the next logical question: